horizon-research/Overcoming-NSP-Noise/README.md

 ```$ IgnoresThermal.py``` and ```$ NoThermal.py```

 #### Intent
-Indentify cups of coffee as either iced or hot.
-This will be done using a variety of coffee cups from the on-campus Starbucks here at the Univeristy that contain hot or iced coffee.
+Identify cups of coffee as either iced or hot.
+This will be done using a variety of coffee cups from the on-campus Starbucks here at the University that contain hot or iced coffee.
 These are contained within the ```Training_Data``` and ```CleanTestImages``` folders.

 #### The Code